Trans European Networks (TENs)

 Administrative and Biographical History

-The European Commission developed broad guidelines for the identification of objectives, priorities, and projects of common interest for the three sectors concerned (Transports, Energy and Telecommunications).
+The European Commission had developed broad guidelines for the identification of objectives, priorities, and projects of common interest for the three sectors concerned (Transports, Energy and Telecommunications).
 The European Parliament and the Council approved these guidelines after consultation with the Economic and Social Committee and the Committee of the Regions.
 Various actors from the political, industrial and financial market had a decisive role to put into practice the ideas that had been contemplated.

 The documents included in these funds have a special focus (but not only) on the "Transports" sector of the TENs, and on some of the actors in its development, especially the European Round Table of Industrialists (ERT), the Fabbrica Italiana Automobili Torino (FIAT), and the European Centre for Infrastructure Studies (ECIS), in the years 1985-2000.